AustrianDataLAB/AOCC_OpenScience_MAGE/README.md

 To have more information on what is available specifically through this kernel, type magic command `%help` in the interpreter.

-For a basic example of the kernel using Jupyter Notebook, see `Examples/simpleDemo.ipynb`.
+For a basic example of the kernel using Jupyter Notebook, see `ParaviewExample.ipynb`, for a sample Tutorial see `MagIonPlot.ipynb` , for opening a connection via Globus, see `globus_client_start.ipynb`.

 ## TL;DR
 ```